bitvijays/AirPollutionDataPlatform/README.md

 1. Install Vagrant from https://www.vagrantup.com/

-2. Install Vagrant plugin " vagrant-disksize" by running
+2. Install Vagrant plugin "vagrant-disksize" and "vagrant-reload" by running
  > vagrant plugin install vagrant-disksize

-4. Run Vagrantfiles in Vagrant-Setup/Ckan/Vagrantfile and /Vagrant-Setup/Web/Vagrantfile.
+ > vagrant plugin install vagrant-reload

+3. Run Vagrantfile in the home folder/.
+ > Vagrant up"

+However, it is suggested to provision both machines separately by typing.
+> vagrant up ckan

+and
+> vagrant up web

+4. Perform rest of the configuration, i.e. all other steps other than that of installation of basic services.